pythongosssss/ComfyUI-Custom-Scripts/README.md

 ## Show Text
 ![image](https://user-images.githubusercontent.com/125205205/230174888-c004fd48-da78-4de9-81c2-93a866fcfcd1.png)
-Takes input from a node that produces a string and displays it, useful for things like integgorators, prompt generators, etc.
+Takes input from a node that produces a string and displays it, useful for things like interrogator, prompt generators, etc.

 ## Touch Support
 Provides basic support for touch screen devices, its not perfect but better than nothing